Alpha Bravo Charlie Delta Echo Foxtrot: Army Alphabet Code

 N – November

-This code is used to keep messages private and can only be read by those who know the code.
-The code can be used to communicate with others in your unit, or with other military units.
+This code keeps messages private and can only be read by those who know the code.
+The code can be used to communicate with others in your unit or other military units.

 Since the early days of radio, the military has been using code to communicate with one another.
 The Army Alphabet Code is a code that uses specific letters to represent words and phrases.

-This code is used to send messages that can’t be heard by the enemy.
+This code is used to send messages that the enemy can’t hear.
 It’s also used to prevent misunderstandings between commanders and their troops.

 During World War II, the United States Army used an alphabet code to send secret messages.
 The code was created in 1941 by Captain Earle D. Vaughan of the Signal Corps.
 The code consisted of 26 letters assigned to specific words.

-For example, “A” was assigned to the word “attack,” “B” was assigned to “bomb,” and so on.
-The code was used to send messages about troop movements, medical emergencies, and other important information.
+For example, “A” was assigned to the word “attack,” “B” was set to “bomb,” and so on.
+The code sent messages about troop movements, medical emergencies, and other important information.

 NATO Army Alphabet Code: Symbol, Code Word, Morse Code & Phonic

 How To Learn The Army Alphabet Code?
-In order to be able to communicate quickly and effectively with fellow soldiers, one needs to learn the Army Alphabet Code.
+One needs to learn the Army Alphabet Code to communicate quickly and effectively with fellow soldiers.

 This code assigns each letter of the alphabet a unique word.
 Knowing the code can help you spell out words more clearly in difficult or noisy situations, and it can also come in handy if you need to write a quick note.

-To learn the Army Alphabet Code, start by memorizing the 26 assigned words.
+To learn the Army Alphabet Code, memorize the 26 assigned words.
 Then, practice using them in different scenarios.
 Say them out loud, use them in sentences, and try to write them down as quickly as possible.

 The more you practice, the easier it will become to remember and use the code.